Building a plan

 Can the same hazard be both a CCP and a PC?
 Not on the same evaluation.
 If you re-evaluate the hazard differently, the new evaluation replaces the old.
 You can have two separate hazards on the same product/step where one is CCP and another is PC.

 Why don’t I see a PC tab in my plan?
-Either no hazards have been evaluated as PC yet, or the section was unchecked in the Setup wizard.
-Re-enable it from File → Edit setup.
+Either no hazards have been evaluated as PC yet, or the section was turned off in the Setup wizard.
+Re-enable it from the setup options.

 Should I use CCP and PC, or just CCP?
 Follow your standard.
 Some standards (HACCP-only) use just CCPs.
 GFSI standards (BRC, SQF, FSSC22000) often distinguish CCPs from PRP-based controls or PCs.